 Tau yu bak - a braised pork dish of Hokkien origin, but very popular in Penang even in Nyonya restaurants.
 The version here is one of the best we’d had commercially in town: the meat was caramelised but not too sweet, and still retained its juiciness - highly recommended, although we couldn’t quite understand why the form tofu cubes were not braised together with the pork belly pieces, but cooked separately before being assembled together on the serving dish.

-Inchi kabin - chicken pieces marinated overnight in spices and coconut creme, then crisp-fried to order.
-Done very well here.
+Inchi kabin - chicken pieces marinated overnight in spices and coconut creme, then crisp-fried just before serving the following day.

 Perut ikan - the classic Penang-Nyonya fish maw-vegetable stew, replete with various types of herbs and vegetables, cooked with preserved fish maw and shrimps.
 The version here also included coconut milk for an added richness - rarer to find, but authentic all the same.
 Very tasty.

 Otak-otak - the Penang-Nyonya-style which has a texture closer to Thai hor mok than the form Malacca or Singapore-style Nyonya otak-otak.
 The rendition is rich, though not as strongly spiced as I’d expected.

 Sambal goreng - despite its name, this quirkily-named Penang-Nyonya dish does not contain any sambal (chili paste), but consisted of shrimps, lemongrass, coconut milk, shallots, garlic and belacan (fermented shrimp paste).
 The pale-coloured dish is usually served garnished with toasted cashewnuts.
 The version here is very tasty compared to the tepid versions I’d had elsewhere in town.